carloscastellanos/teaching/531/lectures/lecture_introduction/README.md

 * learn concretely (from examples) rather than abstractly (from equations)
 * work improvisationally rather than by planning everything in advance
-* are interested in creating expressive objects, rather than utilitarian solutions.
+* are interested in creating expressive objects or systems, rather than utilitarian solutions.

 Of traditional computer science introductions, educator-innovator [Mitchel Resnick](https://www.media.mit.edu/~mres/) has remarked, "It's like offering a writing class that teaches only grammar and punctuation without providing students a chance to write their own stories."